Slow Cooker Boneless Beef Short Ribs Bourguignon is the easiest way to make this classic French wine country dish!

 - 2 teaspoons dried thyme

-- 1 pound carrots - peeled and cut into 1-2 inch pieces
+- 1 pound carrots - peeled and cut into 1 to 1 ½-inch pieces, wider part halved if necessary

 - 1 bag (12-ounce) frozen pearl onions - thawed under hot running water